-You’ve heard that there are different types of light bulbs, but you’re not sure what the right solution is for you and your building.
+You’ve heard that there are different types of light bulbs.
+But what is the right solution for your building?
 You may also not be aware of the differences between the available options.
 Look no further!
-We’ve outlined the differences between Incandescent and LEDs – the two most popular kind of bulbs – below for you in this handy guide.
+We’ve outlined the differences between Incandescent and LEDs.
+These are the two most popular kind of bulbs.
+Find our handy guide below.

 An incandescent bulb is an electric light with a wire filament, heated to a high temperature by passing an electric current through it until it glows with visible light.
 This bulb credits Thomas Edison with its invention and has been the basic bulb that has lit our lives since then.